jrh-dev/jrh-dev.github.io/_posts/2022-10-12-r_basics_dataframes_p2.md

 #' ...
 ```

 R often provides us with lots of ways to do the same thing.
-Which approach you use will often come down to how the wider project is structured and choosing is something that becomes more intuitive with experience.
+Which approach you use will often come down to how the wider project is structured and choosing an approach is something that becomes more intuitive with experience.
 Considerations such as readability and how obvious the functionality of a piece of code is to a third party, or indeed yourself upon returning to it are important.

 For newcomers it is often best to work with the option you find most intuitive, but in essence all of these approaches give you the same output.